Back to Blog

 WHAT MAKES NORDICTRACK DIFFERENT

 iFit Integration: This is the main selling point.
 The AI-powered personal training actually works — it automatically adjusts incline and speed based on the workout.
 I've done virtual runs through Central Park and Mount Fuji.
-It's gimmicky until you realize it keeps you engaged for longer runs.
+It's gimmicky until you realise it keeps you engaged for longer runs.

 Build Quality: The Commercial series feels solid.
 No wobble at high speeds, quiet operation (important in Singapore's thin walls), and the belt tracking stays true.
 I've put about 500km on the 1750 with zero maintenance issues.